-- (I) Reviewed on a quarterly basis any related party transactions ("RPT") and/or recurrent RPT ("RRPT") entered into by the Group to ensure that the RRPT had been undertaken in accordance with the shareholders' mandate and carried out on the Group's normal commercial terms and that the internal guidelines and review procedures for RRPT had been adhered to. - (m) Reviewed the circular to shareholders in relation to the proposed renewal of existing shareholders' mandate for RRPT of a revenue or trading nature before tabling it to the Board for recommendation to the shareholders for approval. - (n) Reviewed the report of the Internal Auditors on compliance with approvals as outlined under the internal guidelines and review procedures for RRPT.
+- (m) Reviewed on quarterly basis any related party transactions ("RPT"), recurrent RPT ("RRPT") entered into by the Group and any conflict of interest.
+The quarterly reviews ensure that the RRPT are undertaken in accordance with the shareholders' mandate and carried out on the Group's normal commercial terms and that the internal guidelines and review procedures for RRPT had been adhered to.
+Save for the declaration of transactions involving the interests of the Directors, the Board and AC noted that none of the other Directors have declared any conflict of interest situation within the Group. - (n) Reviewed the circular to shareholders in relation to the proposed renewal of existing shareholders' mandate for RRPT of a revenue or trading nature before tabling it to the Board for recommendation to the shareholders for approval. - (o) Reviewed the report of the Internal Auditors on compliance with approvals as outlined under the internal guidelines and review procedures for RRPT.